Personal Injury Basics Attorney in Glendale, California

 View Transcript

 Los Angeles, CA personal injury attorney Narbeh Shirvanian talks about when you are required to file an accident report.
-Parties involved in an accident in California must file an SR1 (Report of Traffic Collision) with the DMV within 10 days if there is an injury, fatality, or if the property damage exceeds $1,000.
-It is advisable to file an SR1 regardless, as failure to do so may result in the receipt of a letter from the DMV known as an order of suspension.
-This letter suggests that the DMV believes the involved party was in an accident but did not file the SR1 form.
+He shares that in California, any party involved in an accident is required to file an SR1 (Report of Traffic Collision) with the DMV within 10 days if the incident results in injury, fatality, or property damage exceeding $1,000.
+Even in cases where these thresholds are not met, filing an SR1 is considered good practice.
+Failure to file may trigger a notice from the DMV, known as an order of suspension, indicating that the DMV believes the driver was involved in an accident but did not submit the required form.

 More Videos From This Lawyer